Emirgan Park: Yellow Pavilion

-The Yellow Pavilion (Sarı Köşk) is a large wooden mansion in the form of a chalet built by Khedive Ismail Pasha between 1871-1878 as a hunting lodge and guest house.
+The Yellow Pavilion (Sarı Köşk) is a large wooden mansion in the form of a chalet built by Khedive Ismail Pasha between 1871 and 1878 as a hunting lodge and guest house.

 Situated in the center of the park and overlooking the Bosphorus, the two-storey mansion with one balcony, one terrace and a basement is constructed on an area of 400 m2.
 It consists of four rooms, one hall and a kitchen in the lower floor and three rooms and one salon in the upper floor.
 Its layout reflects the architecture of the traditional Ottoman house with a salon encircled by many living rooms.
 The ornaments at the ceilings and the walls were the work of the court architect Sarkis Balyan.
 The ceilings are enriched with oil painted flower figures and the facades with outstanding carvings.
-The high doors and windows, as well as the opulent interior decorations in bright colors reflect the glory of that era.
+The high doors and windows, as well as the opulent interior decorations in bright colors, reflect the glory of that era.
 A pond is situated to the northeast, next to the mansion.

 Used only by the owners from the very beginning, the pavilion was restored within four months in the beginning of the 1980s with due diligence, furnished with antiques and opened to the public as a cafeteria.
 The Yellow Pavilion, the main base of the park, is run since 1997 by Beltur, the tourism company of the Metropolitan Municipality of Istanbul.
-Up to 100 guests can be served at the premise in summer and winter time.
+Up to 100 guests can be served there.

 Pink Pavilion

 The Pink Pavilion (Pembe Köşk), one of the three mansions in the park built by Khedive Ismail Pasha, is a two-storey, typical Ottoman house.
 Named after its exterior's original color of cranesbill flower pink, the pavilion reflects the glory of its history with fine ornaments.

 The pavilion is used as a cafeteria on weekends.
 Furthermore, it is available for conventions and wedding ceremonies.
-In the summer months, the premise can accommodate up to 350 guests, for cocktails up to 500 people.
-In the winter time, groups of up to 150 guests can be served.
+In the summer months, it can accommodate up to 350 guests, for cocktails up to 500 people.
+In the winter, groups of up to 150 guests can be served.